AAFC-BICoE/rpmout/README.md

 ###TODO###

-* Exhibit
+Exhibit
-.. <title> should be settable; right now is fixed at "Installed Software"
+* <title> should be settable; right now is fixed at "Installed Software"
-..
-Output file names for Exhibit output should be settable; right now: "rpmout.html" and "allSoftware.js"
+* Output file names for Exhibit output should be settable; right now: "rpmout.html" and "allSoftware.js"
-..
-Source for Exhibit library should be settable; right now: "http://trunk.simile-widgets.org/exhibit/api/exhibit-api.js"
+* Source for Exhibit library should be settable; right now: "http://trunk.simile-widgets.org/exhibit/api/exhibit-api.js"
-..
-Should be able to set order of facets (right now Type, Group, License?
+* Should be able to set order of facets (right now Type, Group, License?

 * Move to Go package html/template, and allow the user to supply an arbitrary template for HTML output